jedda/Growl-Pushover/README.md

 License:
 --------

-This work is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).
+Growl-Pushover is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).
+You are free to copy, distribute, transmit, or adapt the work, as long as you attribute the original author.

+*Pushover is a trademark and product of Superblock, LLC.
+Copyright © 2012 Superblock, LLC.
+All rights reserved.*

+*The Growl Project is © 2004 - 2012 Growl Team.*